NeuroML/NeuroML_API/README.md

 C++ API for NeuroML 2

-**Work in progress!** See https://github.com/NeuroML/NeuroML2/issues/102.
+**Work in progress, but usable.** See https://github.com/NeuroML/NeuroML2/issues/102.

 ## Using the API